 Mark Solsburg's outfit located in Westport, CT.
 Before GroupType, Solsburg worked at ITC, which he left in 1989 to start FontHaus.
 Later he started TypoBrand and Grosse Pointe Group LLC.
 Solsburg headed the Type Directors Club for a few years.
+He is presently located in Ann Arbor, MI.
+He is President / CEO of DsgnHaus (1989-present), and partner in TypoBrand LLC (2004-present), a specialized typographic consulting firm founded by type designer, Mark van Bronkhorst; former type designer for Adobe, Linnea Lundquist, and Mark Solsburg.
 It seems that the FontHaus collection is now being marketed under the Group Type label at MyFonts.
-Group Type does technology consultation in the field of providing software and type face fonts for designers, publishers and typographers, related to the selection, purchase and use of design software and type face fonts for use in graphic, industrial, interactive and communications design.
+Group Type does technology consultation in the field of providing software and type typeface fonts for designers, publishers and typographers, related to the selection, purchase and use of design software and type typeface fonts for use in graphic, industrial, interactive and communications design.
 They specialize in revivals.
 Their fonts include

 Christian Acker (b.
 1979, Norwalk, CT) and Kyle Talbott, two graphic designers in New York City, set up Handselecta on Long Island in 2003 as a division of Adnauseum, Inc. They have pages on graffiti art, graffiti and calligraphy, and graffiti-based typefaces: Espo, Joker (done with Jerry Inscoe), Sabe, Mesk, Mesk AOK.
 Run by Brooklyn-based Christian Acker.
 They are selling the graffiti fonts.
 MyFonts link.
 MyFonts sells HSMene One NYThrowie (2006), 24 HRS, Joker Straight Letter, Mene One Mexicali, Mesh One AOK, Meskyle Laid Back, Sabe Ghetto Gothic, and Sailor Gothic.

-In 2008, he made a custom graffiti font called Lebron6 for tge launch of Lebron James's Sixth Shoe.
+In 2008, he made a custom graffiti font called Lebron6 for the launch of Lebron James's Sixth Shoe.

 HiH (Hand in Hand)

 In 1850, these brothers, who had previously worked for Edwin Allen in South Windham, CT, start a wood type manufacturing business in Lebanon, CT, and move to Willimantic, CT, the next year.
-A few years later, they get joiened by stark, and the company is now called Bill, Stark, and Co.
+A few years later, they were joined by Stark, and the company was renamed Bill, Stark, and Co.
 In early 1854, it is renamed again to H. and J. Bill Co., but closes its doors later that year.
 Their equipment gets purchased by William Page in 1856 who will start his own successful wood type company, Page&Bassett.
 [Google] [More] ⦿

 From Westport, CT, Ilene Strizver is the founder of The Type Studio.
 She consults on type, designs type and writes about typography and visual communication.
 She co-designer ITC Vintage (1996) with Holly Goldsmith.
 She was the Director of Typeface Development for International Typeface Corporation (ITC) where she developed more than 300 text and display typefaces with type designers such as Sumner Stone, Erik Spiekermann, Jill Bell, Jim Parkinson, Tim Donaldson, and Phill Grimshaw.
 Her essay on spacing and kerning.
 Essay on rags (ragged lines), orphans (short last lines) and widows.
 She published "Type Rules!
 The designer's guide to professional typography".
 [Google] [MyFonts] [More] ⦿